-This is a very simple tutorial to get you started with Dinspector.
+This is a simple tutorial to get you started with Dinspector.
 It is a work in progress.
 If you have any feedback on the tutorial or on the Dinspector software, please let us know.
-Listening to users is how we can make things better.
+Listening to users is how we make things better.

 First of all, here are a few key points that are important to understand when working with Dinspector.
 We recommend that you read them before taking on the tasks down below.

 This is a menu symbol.
 Clicking on a menu symbol in Dinspector opens a menu with items relevant to the current context.
 These menus work well with both a mouse and a pen, and fill the traditional functions of both old fashioned menu bars and right-click context menus.

 In Dinspector, each object has a single file.
 This object file contains all the reports for the object.
 The identifier of the file is typically the inventory number for the object – and should ideally be written exactly as it exists in any existing database system.
 If the object does not have an inventory number from before, then the object ID in Dinspector can be anything you decide.

 The workspace is a folder on your computer.
 It contains, among some other things, all the object files that you are currently working with.
 When you have created a new object file, or a new report inside an already existing object file, you save the result to your workspace.
 For long-term storage of object files, and for sharing with colleagues, you use the archive.
 Read more about the archive in the user manual.

 When you start Dinspector, this opens Dinspector Organiser.
 You use the organiser to manage the object files in your workspace.